Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Don't even think about doing this quickly if you don't know what you're doing.
+Don't even think about doing this the quick way.
+If you don't know what you're doing, you're likely to be shot by the turrets or be hit by the blades.

-To be as safe as possible, throw the pieces of brain in front of him when you can to make them drop on the ground right in front of him.
-When you finish a dance successfully, they'll be right in vicinity for you to throw them at him immediately.
+To be as safe as possible, just build up the notes meter and rely on your dances to have his head open.
+You of course need to gather as many notes as possible, so don't forget to try to open his head for some notes.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248714.png">